 Coleman Josh in the print shop, 2nd from left Southwestern School of Missions (SWSM, now Indian Bible College), Coleman helped out as mechanic, bus driver, choir director, and printer.
 In fact, after Coleman graduated in 1980, the print shop was closed.
 Mr. Josh was known as a friendly, out-going person who could turn any conversation to spiritual things.
 He was born and raised on the Brighton Seminole Reservation in Florida and came to Christ at age 10 or 11 at a church on the Big Cypress Reservation.
 Unfortunately, while working for the Bureau of Indian Affairs in Washington, D.C., in 1965 Coleman took up drinking.
 It took a vision of Jesus to bring him back to Himself.
 This time he turned to the Lord with unwavering passion and zeal and never turned back again.
 He became an unstoppable witness for Jesus.
 For a time Coleman lived in Oklahoma.
 There his pastor challenged him to consider attending Bible school.
 Through some research, they learned of Southwestern School of Missions and contacted Robert Hardgrave to see if there was a possibility of Coleman's attending school.
 Mr. Hardgrave encouraged him to come, so he jumped in his car and drove to Flagstaff to begin school.
 At SWSM Coleman met and married Dorothy Dayzie, cousin of Robert Dayzie (1991 graduate of IBC).
 Dorothy is from the Navajo Nation.
 She attended Navajo Gospel Mission's school at Hard Rock, Arizona, through 8th grade and also heard about Jesus through VBS on the Reservation.
 One day Mrs. Dale Taggart, missionary on the Navajo Reservation, asked Dorothy if she would like to go to Bible school.
 Upon receiving an affirmative answer, Mrs. Taggart picked her up a little while later, and paid for the first portion of her schooling.
 The remainder was paid for by her grandparents' cattle sales.
 Coleman and Dorothy were blessed with eight children.

-choirs.
+While a student Coleman worked with boys through the Christian Service Brigade, taught Sunday School, and helped out in other ways at Indian Bible Church.
+Mr. Josh found the greatest pleasure of his time at SWSM was the opportunity to lead English and Navajo choirs.
 He always had a love for music and especially enjoyed singing solos.